openmoto/ossop/README.md

 | **Eramba** | Compliance tracking | http://localhost:8081 | admin / admin |

 > **💡 Tip:** Bookmark these URLs for easy access to your security tools!

+> **\*Uptime Kuma Setup:** On first visit, create an admin account.
+All service monitors will be created automatically afterward!

 ---